We run a school council with our pupils, which gives them the opportunity to contribute to developing and improving our academy.

 - Helping their fellow classmates

 Children who would like to be on the School Council nominate themselves in class.
 They then present to the class and the class vote for their favourite.
-There are three jobs in School Council: Chair, Vice-Chair and Secretary that Key Stage 2 children can put themselves forward for.
+There are three jobs in School Council: Chair, Vice-Chair and Secretary that children can put themselves forward for.
 These are voted for by the School Council.

 October 2017 – The School Council have been looking at the Behaviour Policy.
 They have agreed the reward and sanctions that are used in the Academy, including the introduction of lunchtime detentions for children who have repeatedly disrupted learning.
 The School Council are currently reviewing the reward for the winning team at the end of the year – updates to follow!